 - Increased attendance

 - Increased graduation from primary school

-- 20% of the cost of our nutritional programs is covered by the local community, evidence of how effective US – Kenyan partnership can extend the reach of our services.
+- 20% of the cost of this program is covered by the local community, evidence of how effective US – Kenyan partnership can extend the reach of our programs.

-- Schools have developed agricultural and livestock projects, which generate financial support for the school lunch program.
-These projects help sustain the school lunch program and promote self-sufficiency at the local level.
+- Schools have agricultural and livestock projects, which generate financial support for the program.
+These projects help sustain the program and promote self-sufficiency at the local level.